 Residence and Quality of Work

-- Minimum 3.000 cumulative GPA in all courses approved for the certificate
+- Minimum 3.000 GPA in all courses approved for the certificate

-- At least 11 credits for the certificate must be earned In residence
+- At least 8 certificate credits must be completed in residence

 Undergraduate/Special Student Certificates

 This certificate may be completed within the context of an undergraduate degree or as a Special student after an undergraduate degree has been awarded from any institution.
 The certificate may be completed in its entirety while enrolled as a Special student.
 Candidates are encouraged to contact the certificate coordinator to discuss course enrollment and the sequencing of certificate requirements.